 I’m going to format this guide a bit differently as I am not as familiar with Kent Street as I am my local Little Bourke Street.
 This hiking gear store guide is more of a list than a stroll up the street.
 Also, I will include some of the comments that are being made in the group to give you a bit more of an idea of what to expect at the stores.

-So, let’s start our trip up Kent Street from north to south to look at the best outdoor shops in Sydney.
+So, let’s start our trip up Kent Street from north to south to look at the best outdoor and camping stores in Sydney.

 Trek & Travel